SamLimpic/student-workbook/src/reflections/wk3/day5.md

-# Day 1 - CHECKPOINT II
+# Day 1 - CHECKPOINT III

 ## Daily Journal
 Sorry, not much time for reflection this week!
 This checkpoint's a doozy!